biomarkersParkinson/tsdf/docs/tsdf_fields_table.md

-# TSDF schema - metadata fields
+# TSDF metadata fields

 TSDF metadata is represented as a dictionary (or a JSON object).
-In this section, we will comprehensively list the mandatory and optional fields within the TSDF format.
+In this section, we will list the fields within the TSDF format, as described in the [format specification](https://arxiv.org/abs/2211.11294).
+In addition to the mandatory fields, any custom fields and structures can be added.

 ## TSDF v0.1 mandatory fields